sebasfavaron/IG-Social-Graph-Tool/README.md

 Generate a social graph based on your ig socials
 It's split into two parts:

-1. Running the website:
-   1. Use the tool you prefer to start a simple http server.
-A simple one if you have python installed is [SimpleHTTPServer](https://www.redhat.com/sysadmin/simple-http-server).
-Personally, I'm using the [simple-hot-reload-server](https://www.npmjs.com/package/simple-hot-reload-server/v/1.1.4)
 2. Generating the data:
    1. From the server you just ran, you need to drag the bookmark link (Note: if you want to modify the bookmarklet see here[^1])
    2. Head to [instagram](https://www.instagram.com)